AstraZeneca-NGS/VarDictJava/Readme.md

 In this mode, the number of statistics columns in the output is doubled: one set of columns is for the first sample, the other - for second sample.

-The following is an example command to run in paired mode:
+The following is an example command to run in paired mode.
+You have to set options `-c`, `-S`, `-E`, `-g` using number of columns in your bed file for chromosome, start, end and gene of region respectively:

 ```
 AF_THR="0.01" # minimum allele frequency